yuriysydor1991/ImagesAnnotator/README.md

 # Project structure

-## Implement code straight away!

-To proceed the application implementation right away look for the `GtkmmIniter` class' `GtkmmIniter.cpp` and/or `GtkmmIniter.h` files which is designed to accept initial code of the application's window.
-The UI may be designed in the `src/gtkmm3/ui/GtkmmWindow.ui`.

-**But do not forget about the SOLID principles and code decomposing!**

-It's preferable to create other directories which would contain implemented components of the application and include them into the `GtkmmIniter` class implementation, rather than put all the code inside the `GtkmmIniter` class itself.

-Additional code may be introduced into the `Application` class implementation or by creation `IApplication` class descendant in order to provide binary level variety.

 ## UI implementation

 The project's `src/gtkmm3/ui/GtkmmWindow.ui` file contains the general application's UI default implementation.
-Open it with the [Glade](https://en.wikipedia.org/wiki/Glade_Interface_Designer) application in order to replace the default UI implementation with the new one of interest.
+Open it with the [Glade](https://en.wikipedia.org/wiki/Glade_Interface_Designer) application in order to edit project's UI implementation.

 ## Resource embedding

 To avoid any install and run dependencies the `src/gtkmm3/ui/GtkmmWindow.ui` UI file and any other registered resource are embedding into the binary.
 Resource embedding is performed through the `src/gtkmm3/ui/template.gresource.xml` GResource file resources of which are compiled into the C-resource by a `glib-compile-resources` command.
-Register new and remove old resources in the `src/gtkmm3/ui/template.gresource.xml` file in order to make them available in the binary executable.
-The examples of the resource obtaining and usage in the C++ code side may be examined in the default implementation of the `GtkmmIniter` class.
+Register new resources in the `src/gtkmm3/ui/template.gresource.xml` file in order to make them available in the binary executable.
+The examples of the resource obtaining and usage in the C++ code side may be examined in the default implementation of the `gtkmm3` component.

 ## Introducing custom command line parameters